seequent/PyTOUGH/doc/source/t2data.rst

    corresponding to the AUTOUGH2 EOS names (EOS1 being 'EW', EOS2 being 'EWC' etc.).
 Note that for integer values, only EOS modules 1, 2, 3 and 4 are supported.
-For AUTOUGH2 EOS names, these correspond to 'W', 'EW', 'EWC', 'EWA' and 'EWAV'.
+For AUTOUGH2 EOS names, these correspond to 'W', 'EW', 'EWC' (or 'EWCX'), 'EWA' and 'EWAV' (or 'EWAX').
 The AUTOUGH2 passive tracer EOS modules 'EWT' and 'ETD' are also supported (the latter supporting only constant diffusivity, i.e. all elements of the ``diffusion`` property must be negative and equal).
 For EOS4 ('EWAV'), alternative initialization using EOS3-style primary variables via MOP(19) = 2 is supported.

 -  | **bdy_incons**: :ref:`t2incon <incons>`, or ``None``
    | TOUGH2 initial conditions from which boundary conditions are to be